btrask/stronglink/client/README.md

 Implementation status: working but incomplete

 **GET /sln/meta/[algo]/[hash]**
-Returns the current, cummulative meta-data snapshot of a given file in JSON format.
+Returns the current, cumulative meta-data snapshot of a given file in JSON format.

 Note: The result is *not* a meta-file.
 If you want a specific meta-file, look it up with `/sln/file/[algo]/[hash]`.
 If you want all of the meta-files for a given file, use a query (`target=[URI]`).
 Full-text content is not returned.